stephen-hlx/overcooked/README.md

 may not be easy to reach a conclusion that all these sequences are allowed, or in other words, the system does not break after each of all these sequences.

-By exhausting all possible sequences, this tool verifies whether or not the distributed system's invariants are honoured during and after the sequences of action, in which case we can be confident that the system's correctness is guaranteed.
+By exhausting all possible sequences, Overcooked verifies whether or not the distributed system's invariants are honoured during and after these sequences of actions, in which case we can be confident that the system's correctness is guaranteed.

-The tool currently supports only JAVA, and it also requires the service and the client of the system's applications to have an in-memory version of its implementations.
+Overcooked currently supports only JAVA, and it also requires the service and the client of the system's applications to have an in-memory version of its implementations.